AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 ### Advanced Abilities

-Pick one Advanced Ability at character creation.
-Gain more by spending XP equal to twice the number of Advanced Abilities you currently have (0 XP → 2 XP → 4 XP → 6 XP).
+Spend 2 XP to unlock your first Advanced Ability.
+Each subsequent Advanced Ability's cost increases by two.
+(2 XP → 4 XP → 6 XP → 8 XP).

  * **Dungeon Delicatessen:** You always know the best way to break down and prepare any creature for the safest and tastiest dining experience.
 When you cook and eat a monster organ temporarily gain a lessened version of an associated trait or ability.
 Lasts until you eat your next meal.
  * **Fine Palate:** You are (optionally) immune to the effects of anything you imbibe, and can identify all ingredients it contains.